datanav/docs/documentation/operations/troubleshooting.rst

 #.
 Expired certificates on the server.

 Solutions
 ^^^^^^^^^

 Common solutions to some of the operation issues above are:

 #.
 The result / status / feedback from the target system for both inserts, updates and deletes should be stored in a dataset in Sesam.
 Need to separate entity and system failures.

 #.
 Partial rescans on all connect pipes that reads data using incremental update.

 #.
 Data in dead letter datasets should be collected and sent to a monitoring system or other error handling systems.

 #.
 Data being sent from Sesam should be validated.

 #.
 Error messages from deletes that fails due to the object already being deleted should be ignored.

 #.
 Insert pipes should have safeguards against sending duplicates to the target system.

 Common issues with data management
 ----------------------------------

 #.
 Dependency tracking limit failure.
+Difficult to debug.
+Join on blank properties.
+Equality set has too high cardinality.

 #.
-Exceptions when using http transforms.
+Exceptions when using http transforms, might ignore some errors.

 #.
 Cascading issues, like a pipe waits for another pipe to be ready, which has failed.

 #.
 Unforeseen merges yield wrong data and unwanted load on both Sesam and connected systems.
-Merge on null values for instance.

 #.
 Merged entities in globals has wrong status, entities should be unmerged, versions should be deleted, etc.

+#.
+Systems that automatically changes data that is written to it, causing a loop if the data is part of a bidirectional sync.

+#.
+Using 'first' to return an unique entity from the result of a hops, might not be deterministic.

+#.
+Wrong result out of globals for entities used in a feedback loop.

+#.
+Wrong generation of unique identifiers for a target system, might cause unexpected updates and deletes.

+#.
+An object produces the same child as another object.

+#.
+Use of 'create' in pipes without rescan creates orphaned children.

 Solutions
 ^^^^^^^^^

 Common solutions to some of the operation issues above are:

 #.
-Include rescans on all pipes prone to dependency tracking limit failures.
+Construct the equality sets in hops by using tuples, not all the 'eq'-statements becomes indexes.

 #.
+Decrease the chance of high cardinality in a hops by joining on more than on property, for example not only join on email, but on email and gender for instance.

+#.
+Include rescans on all pipes still prone to dependency tracking limit failures.

+#.
 Monitor pipes that has been unresponsive or unable to process over a given period.

 #.
 Add circuit breakers to preparation pipes.

+#.
+If the result of a feedback loop in a global is wrong, verify that the documented feedback pattern has been used.

+#.
+Be ware of the difference between 'in' and 'eq' in DTL.